Murder of George Floyd: Trial of Kueng, Lane, and Thao

 Tou Thao took the stand to testify in his own defense.
 Thao claimed that he was not aware that Floyd was suffering medical problems until he was taken into the ambulance, and that the technique of kneeling on a detainee's neck was "not uncommon", although he denied having ever done so.
 He admitted that neither Chauvin nor any other officers had administered CPR to Floyd, but claimed he took this to indicate Floyd was breathing.
 Thao also stated that his main role at the scene was "crowd control" rather than to assess Floyd's condition.

 Closing arguments were heard on February 22.
 Prosecutor Manda Sertich stated that Kueng, Lane, and Thao "chose to do nothing" while Floyd was dying.
 Defense attorneys stated that the former officers were inexperienced, improperly trained, and that they did not willfully violate Floyd's civil rights.
 After deliberating for 13 hours over two days, the jury on February 24 found the former officers guilty on all counts they faced at trial.
 All three officers were convicted of willfully violating Floyd's constitutional rights by not providing medical care when he lost a pulse.
 Kueng and Thao were also found guilty of failing to intervene to stop Chauvin from using unreasonable force.
 After finding them guilty, the jury concluded that the cause of Floyd's death was Chauvin's restraint, which permitted the judge to consider a lengthier sentence than the recommended three to four years in prison.
 The three officers remained free on bond while they awaited a sentencing hearing.

 In July 2022, Judge Magnuson sentenced Lane to 2.5 years in prison, Kueng to three years in prison, and Thao to 3.5 years in prison.
-Lane was ordered to report to Federal Correctional Institution Englewood in Littleton, Colorado on August 30, 2022.
+Lane was ordered to report to federal prison on August 30, 2022.
+By October 2022, Kueng and Thao had both reported to federal prison.

+Thao filed an appeal, but on August 4, 2023, the United States Court of Appeals for the Eighth Circuit affirmed his federal conviction.